Seven Crucial First Steps for Your Writing Career

 I know setting up a website may seem pretty techy and daunting, but you can take it a step at a time, and if you have a problem or get stuck, a quick Google search will almost always find you a useful blog post or video explaining things.

-Step #4: Build Your Profile on One Social Media Network
+Step #4: Build Your Profile on One Social Media Site

-It’s tempting to get involved with every social network going, but it’s much more effective (especially in the early days of your business) to pick one network to focus on.
+It’s tempting to get involved with every social media site going, but it’s much more effective (especially in the early days of your business) to pick one site to focus on.

 That depends on your target customer.
 For instance:

-- If you want to work with online entrepreneurs, you’ll find them on Twitter or Google+.
+- If you want to work with writers or journalists, you’ll often find them on Twitter.

 - If you’re targeting middle-aged women, you probably want to hang out on Facebook.